hapijs/hapi/docs/style.md

 #### Multi-line statements

-  - Statements should only be broken into multiple lines to improve readablility
+  - Statements should only be broken into multiple lines to improve readability
   - Break statements if they are longer than 150 characters long
   - No empty lines in the middle of a single statement
-  - Ident multi-line statements
+  - Indent multi-line statements

-  - Conditions should be ident to the first character of the condition in the first line
+  - Conditions should be indented to the first character of the condition in the first line

   ```javascript
   if (result &&